Averno (universe): A New School

+Averno, the Town

+The town of Averno is characterized as being from another time, located in the Forest's shadow.
+The website described: "Walking down the street, people stop and stare, and even in an empty room, you get the sense that you are not alone."

+Musicals

-Averno has released several concept albums of shows that have not yet been produced.
+Averno released several concept albums of shows that were never produced.

 Willow

 The album of Willow was released by Broadway Records on September 25, 2020.
 It reached number 7 on the Billboard cast album chart.
 The book was written by Morgan Smith, and the music was written by August Greenwood.
 It stars Emma Freeman, Janeen Garcia, Rachael Chau, August Greenwood, and Madelyn Paterna.
 It also includes a bonus track sung by Christy Altomare, who originated the titular role in the Broadway premiere of Anastasia.

 Willow contains three different storylines: Adelaide and Beatrice, Cassia and Grace, and Meg and her imaginary friend.
 They all take place in different years, but they're connected by the willow tree under which each pair meets.

 Dazed

 The album of Dazed was released on January 3, 2021 as a culmination to the Find Averno ARG.
 The book was written by Morgan Smith, and the music was written by Alicia Selkirk with lyrics by Morgan Smith, Alicia Selkirk, and August Greenwood.
 Concept design was by Morgan Smith and August Greenwood.
 Averno also released a full-length video of the musical available on YouTube.
 The video stars Jamie Frazier, Morgan Smith, Alicia Selkirk, Emma Freeman, and Cayden Larrosa.

 In the musical, Will and Quinn from the podcast Live from Averno are investigating the mysterious disappearance of Hugo Selva.
 But Kennedy Harris, a college student at A New School, finds Hugo's journal first.
 They convince their best friend to accompany them as they try to find Unverno.